modelop/Getting-Started/README.md

 <p>In our example, we reference <code class="highlighter-rouge">ELMo_nlp_xgboost.pickle</code>
 which is our trained model that we will use for predictions.
 FastScore will unpack the file in the working directory so the model can utilize it.
-To add it to FastScore, we upload it the model and add it to Model Manage with the following CLI command:</p>
+To add it to FastScore, we upload it to the model and add it to Model Manage with the following CLI command:</p>

 <p><code class="highlighter-rouge">fastscore attachment upload &lt;model-name&gt; &lt;file-to-attach&gt;</code><br>